-Policy 1.7: Provide sufficient passenger transport capacity to meet current and future demand by adding new services and increasing the capacity of existing services in line with demand.
+Policy 1.7 Provide sufficient passenger transport capacity to meet current and future demand by adding new services and increasing the capacity of existing services in line with demand (refer Policy 4.2 regarding prioritisation).

-Capacity will be provided where it is most required which means targeting capacity improvements to parts of the network where there is greater demand rather than spreading them across the entire network.
+Increases in capacity must be in line with funding affordability and prioritised according to Policy 4.2.
+To help prioritise improvements, capacity will first be provided where it is most required.
+This means targeting capacity improvements to parts of the network where there is greater demand rather than spreading improvements across the entire network.